DanielBarie/FritzingBuild/README.md

 # What?
 Obviously building fritzing for teaching purposes.
 End goal is having a release and building a VM for students to explore electrical circuits using fritzing.

+Compilation will give some deprecation warnings regarding Qt functions.
+Will work anyway, we'll maybe have to re-visit this if Qt remove these functions.

 # Why?
-There's instructions for building fritzing on their Github: https://github.com/fritzing/fritzing-app/wiki/1.-Building-Fritzing
+- There's instructions for building fritzing on their Github: https://github.com/fritzing/fritzing-app/wiki/1.-Building-Fritzing
-These do only refer to building from qt Studio, so you'll have to go through qt studio every time you might want to launch the app.
+- These do only refer to building from Qt Studio, so you'll have to go through Qt studio every time you might want to launch the app.
 Suboptimal for teaching purposes.
-Release build instructions (https://github.com/fritzing/fritzing-app/wiki/4.-Publishing-a-Release) are outdated with a link to setting up a build VM leading nowhere.
+- Release build instructions (https://github.com/fritzing/fritzing-app/wiki/4.-Publishing-a-Release) are outdated with a link to setting up a build VM leading nowhere.
 The missing instructions are located at https://github.com/fritzing/fritzing-app/wiki/4.1-Via-Linux-on-a-virtual-box but refer to a very old Ubuntu release as build platform.

-There's another page called linux notes: https://github.com/fritzing/fritzing-app/wiki/1.3-Linux-notes
+- There's another page called linux notes: https://github.com/fritzing/fritzing-app/wiki/1.3-Linux-notes

 All that documentation is inconclusive, inconsistent and outdated.